exogen/graphbrainz/docs/extensions/README.md

-If you are running GraphBrainz as a standalone server, you may specify extensions via the `GRAPHBRAINZ_EXTENSIONS` environment variable, which will be parsed as a JSON array, for example:
+If you are running GraphBrainz as a standalone server, you may specify extensions via the `GRAPHBRAINZ_EXTENSIONS` environment variable, which will be parsed as a JSON array.
+For example:

 ```console
 $ export GRAPHBRAINZ_EXTENSIONS='["graphbrainz/extensions/fanart-tv"]'